grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 :::note

-Creating an extension point in a plugin creates a public interface for other plugins to interact with.
+When you create an extension point in a plugin, you create a public interface for other plugins to interact with.
 Changes to the extension point ID or its context could break any plugin that attempts to register a link inside your plugin.

 :::